handsontable/handsontable/docs/next/guides/getting-started/demo.md

 - [Row sorting &#8594;](@/guides/rows/row-sorting.md)
 - And more...

-## View the demo's source code
+## Edit the demo's source code

 You can:
 - View the complete source code behind your framework's demo
+- Run your framework's demo on your local machine
-- Run a live preview of your framework's demo, using CodeSandbox
+- Fork the directory with your framework's demo, and add changes of your own

 Just select your framework's logo from the demo above.

-## Edit the demo's source code

-You can:
-- Run your framework's demo locally, on your machine
-- Fork the directory with your framework's demo, and add changes of your own

-Just select your framework's logo from the demo above, and follow the README instructions.